-The narratives in this database were collected for the standardization of the Test of Narrative Language, funded by Pro-Ed Inc. Denise Hayward, PhD. supervised the transcription process while she was a post-doctoral fellow at the University of Texas at Austin.
+The narratives in this database were collected for the standardization of the Test of Narrative Language, funded by Pro-Ed Inc. Denise Hayward, PhD, supervised the transcription process while she was a post-doctoral fellow at the University of Texas at Austin.
 Allie Baron, Kara Bergemann, Samantha Castenuela, Jennifer Heard, Lisa Hendrix, Rebecca Garcia, Amy Grant, Tiffany Porter, Beth Schwab, and Davnee Wilson transcribed and checked the narratives.
-Test of Narrative Language (Gillam & Pearson, 2004).
+Gillam, R., & Pearson, N. (2004).
+Test of Narrative Language, Pro-Ed Inc.